oracle-quickstart/oci-o11y-solutions/knowledge-content/grafana-on-oci/README.md

 1. Log in to OCI Console
 2. Navigate to Marketplace > All Applications
-3. Search for *Grafana*
+3. Search for *Grafana* and click on "OCI Observability with Grafana"
-4. Choose the compartment and version and click Launch Instance
+4. Choose the latest Version and choose your Compartment, review and acknowledge the terms and click *Launch Stack*
+5. Click "Next" on the Stack information page
-5. Fill in the required variables as prompted:
+6. Fill in the required variables as prompted:

    - General Configuration:
      - Select your Compartment Name